PedroFigueroaS/research_track_assignment_2_Figueroa_S5439029/User_Guide.md

 ## Running the project

-To run the program run the follow command in a terminal
+To run the program run the following command in a terminal

 ```console
 roslaunch assignment_2_2022 nodes.launch